Espresso bar with seating

 Contributor

-Elementary Coffee, SA
+12. Elementary Coffee, Adelaide

 After almost a decade in business, it’s safe to say that Elementary Coffee knows a thing or two about balanced beverages.
-An Adelaide city centre emporium along with a more recent Torrensville café serves up the good stuff, aka in-house roasted beans where the facilities are on show for a healthy dose of awe-inspiration.
+An Adelaide city centre emporium along with a more recent Torrensville café serves up the good stuff, aka in-house roasted beans, where the facilities are on show for a healthy dose of awe-inspiration.
 While both locations pour a mean cup of Joe, Elementary’s Torrensville home is one to admire.
 Corrugated high ceilings, exposed beams, an open floor plan and a central service bar are a pleasing concoction for the eyes – and meticulous filter coffees are equally as pleasing for the taste buds too, offering a cleaner, smoother and less acidic taste compared to espresso machine counterparts.

 Advertising

-Fonzie Abbott, QLD
+13. Fonzie Abbott, Brisbane

 Brisbane is proudly home to the world’s only roastery, brewery and distillery under one roof, and it goes by the name Fonzie Abbott.
 This one-stop libation shop has been pumping out specialty coffee since 2011 and now boasts a café in New Farm, a drive-thru in Lutwyche and a flagship restaurant in Albion, where you sip on any of their high-quality brews (boozy or not).
 Fonzies ‘Farm to Palm’ initiative has allowed them to connect straight to the source of their rotating single origins and seasonal blends.
 The Highside signature blend, roasted in Newstead, offers a rich chocolatey base with a sweet, fruity body that’s perfect alongside your morning pastry.